andrewjmead/wpsites/README.md

 # Getting started

+### Installing

-Install WPSites as a global composer package.
+You're gonna want to install WPSites as a global composer package.
+This will give you access to the `wpsites` command from anywhere on your machine.

+I've never installed it locally.
+I have no ideal what will happen. 🤷‍♂️

 ```
 composer global require andrewmead/wpsites
 ```

-This will place a `wpsites` PHAR in `~/.composer/vendor/bin/`.
-Make sure that this directory is in your path, otherwise commands such as `wpsites create` won't work.
+The installation process will place the PHAR executable in `~/.composer/vendor/bin/`.
+Make sure this directory is part of your PATH, otherwise commands such as `wpsites create` will not work.

-From there, run `wpsites create` to generate a configuration file.
+### Creating your first site

+You can generate your configuration file and create your first site by running `wpsites create`.
+The config files that's generated will get saved to `~/.wpsites.php`.

 ```
-wpsites create
+$ wpsites create

+Show output here
 ```

-This will save the default configuration file to `~/.wpsites.php`.
+---

 **Note:** On some setups, WPSites won't be able to automatically create the configuration file.
 If this happens, it'll spit out a command you can run to fix that.